Elmet Archaeological Services Ltd is a company with limited liability registered in England No: 07165714

 Venue: This course will be taught in the classroom at our Wath-Upon-Dearne site.

-Description: This course will introduce participants to the study of animal teeth from archaeological sites.
-Participants will be introduced to the basics of species identification, ageing, and biometry through lectures and practical sessions.
-This course assumes no prior knowledge and can be taken on its own, but the subject will be enhanced by also attending the workshop on animal bones.
+Description: This course will provide an introduction to the study of animal bones from archaeological sites.
+Through lectures and practical sessions, topics covered will include species and element identification, ageing, sexing, and taphonomy.
+This course assumes no prior knowledge and can be taken on its own, but the subject will be enhanced by also attending the workshop on animal teeth.

 Registration for this course is now closed.If you would be interested in taking this workshop in the future (either at our classroom facility or with your own group), please contact us at firstname.lastname@example.org and let us know!